Trinity Southwest University: Doctrine

 TSU is evangelical Christian in its orientation; it calls itself "trans-denominational".
 The school holds that biblical scripture, specifically "the ancient Hebrew Tanakh and the New Testament", is "the only written, divinely inspired representation of reality given by God to humankind, speaking with absolute and authority in all matters upon which it touches."

 Affiliations and accreditation status

 TSU is not accredited by any accreditor recognized by the United States Department of Education.
 The institution's position is that "any governmental association or oversight ... is inappropriate for a faith-based organization or institution, and constitutes a fundamental violation of church/state separation".
-Accordingly, students are ineligible for governmental financial assistance.

-The institution states that it operates in New Mexico under a religious exemption authorized by state law.
+It currently operates in New Mexico under a religious exemption authorized by state law.
 TSU is a member of the Association of Christian Schools International.